 The following assessment shall be used for drill sites and ventilation shafts.

-Once the Consent Holder has established a shortlist of drill sites and/or ventilation shaft sites, it shall convene a team of appropriately qualified and experienced experts to undertake the MCA evaluation for each site.
+Once the Consent Holder has established a shortlist of drill sites, ventilation shaft sites, portable drill sites, and/or water pump sites, it shall convene a team of appropriately qualified and experienced experts to undertake the MCA evaluation for each site.

-The MCA will guide the Consent Holder’s selection of up to eight exploration drill sites, twelve investigative drill sites and up to four ventilation shaft sites at locations which best achieve the outcomes set out below.
+The MCA will guide the Consent Holder’s selection of up to eight exploration drill sites, twelve investigative drill sites, up to four ventilation shaft sites, up to fifty portable drill sites, and up to six water pump sites (two associated with exploration and four associated with tunnel alignment) at locations which meet engineering and geotechnical requirements in order to fulfil their intended function and best achieve the outcomes set out below.

 Multicriteria Assessment Outcomes